 This was before the era of the personal computer, the Internet, and cell phones.
 News of significant flights was passed on by phone after long-distance rates went down at 7 pm.
 Seasonal site reports and daily species totals were first seen a full year after the actual count.
 In August, you received from HMANA the species reports for the previous fall.
 All the lines of daily count totals were keyboarded on a typewriter, with WhiteOut® employed as necessary.

 As personal computers became the norm and the Internet emerged, HMANA became a conservation leader in applying the new technologies.
-HawkCount was created in 2000, evolving from the reporting method created by Jason Sodergren for a single site, Holiday Beach Observatory.
+HawkCount was created in 2001, evolving from the reporting method created by Jason Sodergren for a single site, Holiday Beach Observatory.
 By making the system available to all HMANA’s hawk watches, we could produce near real-time data entry of hawk counts and make them instantly available, along with earlier data.
 Data for more than 200 hawk watches in North America are now entered and available on HawkCount.
 BirdHawk, the HMANA listserv, allowed hawk watchers to communicate directly with the greater hawk-watching community by enabling daily hawk count reports.
 The computerization of data gathered systematically over decades enabled HMANA to develop the Raptor Population Index (RPI) with Hawk Mountain, HawkWatch International, and Bird Studies Canada to provide sophisticated analysis of migration data over many years.
-The first analysis was published in 2007, and subsequent analyses are now available online (2011 RPI Report).
+The first analysis was published in 2007, and subsequent analyses are now available online at www.rpi-project.org.